-- Effective implementation of the WAP for the Southern Basins and Musgrave Prescribed Wells Area. - Completion of a mid-term (5 year) review of the WAP to gauge the effectiveness of implementation and identify future improvements. - Continued monitoring of Groundwater Dependant Ecosystems (red gums and wetlands).
+- Effective implementation of the WAP for the Southern Basins and Musgrave Prescribed Wells Area. - Continued monitoring of Groundwater Dependant Ecosystems (red gums and wetlands).

 FOCUS AREA - Managing water affecting activities

 Water resources on the Eyre Peninsula are precious and need to be managed sustainably.
 In addition to fresh groundwater, there is a prevalence of saline water resources including large saline wetland complexes, brackish creeks and saline aquifers.
 Watercourses are generally confined to southern and eastern Eyre Peninsula, where catchments have been extensively developed for agriculture, modifying the hydrology and ecology.
 Most watercourses are ephemeral, experiencing peak flows during winter, and often ceasing to flow by late spring or early summer.
 Water affecting activities are activities and works that can adversely impact on the health and condition of water resources, water dependant ecosystems and other water users.
 Under the Landscape South Australia Act 2019, a permit is required to undertake a water affecting activity.
 Full details of water affecting activities can be found in our Water Control Policy document.